-A Health Savings Account (HSA) is a special tax-advantaged savings account similar to a traditional Individual Retirement Account (IRA) but designated for medical expenses.
-An HSA allows you to pay for current eligible health care expenses and save for future qualified medical and retiree health care expenses on a tax-favored basis.
+A health savings account (HSA) is a special tax-advantaged savings account similar to a traditional Individual Retirement Account (IRA), but it's designated for medical expenses.
+An HSA allows you to pay for eligible health care expenses and save for future qualified medical and retiree health care expenses on a tax-favored basis.

 To be eligible to set up an HSA and to make contributions, you must be covered by a qualified “high-deductible health plan”, or HDHP.
 Most of the time, health insurance plans without a copay are HSA-eligible.